knqyf263/pet/README.md

 After setting, you can upload snippets to GitLab Snippets.
 If `id` is not set, new snippet will be created.
 ```
-$ pet sync
+$ superpet sync
 GitLab Snippet ID: 12345678
 Upload success
 ```

 Set `GitLab Snippet ID` to `id` in `[GitLab]`.
-`pet sync` compares the local file and gitlab with the update date and automatically download or upload.
+`superpet sync` compares the local file and gitlab with the update date and automatically download or upload.

-If the local file is older than gitlab, `pet sync` download snippets.
+If the local file is older than gitlab, `superpet sync` download snippets.
 ```
-$ pet sync
+$ superpet sync
 Download success
 ```

-If gitlab is older than the local file, `pet sync` upload snippets.
+If gitlab is older than the local file, `superpet sync` upload snippets.
 ```
-$ pet sync
+$ superpet sync
 Upload success
 ```

 ## Auto Sync
 You can sync snippets automatically.
 Set `true` to `auto_sync` in `[Gist]` or `[GitLab]`.
-Then, your snippets sync automatically when `pet new` or `pet edit`.
+Then, your snippets sync automatically when `superpet new` or `superpet edit`.

 ```
-$ pet edit
+$ superpet edit
 Getting Gist...
 Updating Gist...
 Upload success